Röyksopp: Musical style

-Röyksopp's music is often referred to as "warm", a reference to the band's downbeat electronica that combines elements of house music and Afro-American sounds.
+Röyksopp's music is often referred to as "warm", a reference to the band's downbeat electronica that combines elements of house and other genres.
+Röyksopp prefer to use analogue synthesizers over digital ones, with Svein Berge noting in an interview that "it's fairly limited, the fun you can have with the use of a mouse.
+We like to mix."
+In terms of specific instruments, the band generally favor vintage synthesizers and instruments from the 1970s and early 1980s, such as the Yamaha CS-80, the Mellotron Mk2, the Korg PS-3100, the monophonic Korg MS-20, the polyphonic Roland Juno-106, and the Synthe Korg 100 mono bass synth.
+When producing their earlier albums, the band also made heavy use of Akai samplers.
+To further create their unique sound, the band makes use of the Roland Space Echo, "an old Danish tube compressor that doesn’t really have a name," and a reverb unit taken from an old radio station.

-A notable component of Röyksopp's song repertoire relies on the use of multiple lead vocalists.
+A notable component of Röyksopp's repertoire is their use of multiple lead vocalists.
 For instance, Melody A.M. features the vocal talents of Anneli Drecker and Erlend Øye, The Understanding features Kate Havnevik, Chelonis R. Jones, and Karin Dreijer, and Junior features Robyn, Anneli Drecker, Karin Dreijer, and Lykke Li.

-Röyksopp enjoy using classic synthesizers, including the monophonic Korg MS-20, the polyphonic Roland Juno-106, and multiple members of the Akai Sampler Series.
-The band has stated that they prefer using analogue synthesizers over digital ones.
-Svein Berge said, "It's fairly limited the fun you can have with the use of a mouse.
-We like to mix."

 In addition to writing their own music, the duo enjoy remixing songs.
 Berge said, "It's obviously fun remixing people like Coldplay, artists of such a big calibre.
 Whenever people approach us for a remix it's very nice; being approached by Roots Manuva, The Streets, and even Peter Gabriel is quite fun."
 The band was also asked by Britney Spears for a remix, but had to turn down the offer due to scheduling conflicts.

 Influences

-As they grew up in northern Norway, Svein Berge and Torbjørn Brundtland listened to local artists like Bel Canto and former Bel Canto member Biosphere (whom, coincidentally, Berge and Brundtland would remix in 1997 while they were part of Alanïa).
+As they grew up in Tromsø in northern Norway, Svein Berge and Torbjørn Brundtland listened to local artists like Bel Canto and former Bel Canto member Biosphere (whom, coincidentally, Berge and Brundtland would remix in 1997 while they were part of Alanïa).
 The band has also expressed their interest in the music of Kraftwerk, Brian Eno, Giorgio Moroder, Art of Noise, Vangelis, Erik Satie, and Francis Lai.
 Svein Berge has also stated that he is very fond of the production and programming skills of Datassette, who produced a remix of the Röyksopp single "Happy Up Here".

 Röyksopp often include references and homages to their musical influences.
 For instance, "Röyksopp Forever" pays homage to famous electronica musicians from the 1970s, including, "the likes of Vangelis and these people, and Krautrock, like Tangerine Dream and even Pink Floyd and King Crimson."